What is Spontaneous Reaction

 A spontaneous reaction is a chemical reaction that proceeds without any supply of energy.
 A reaction that is spontaneous will proceed without outside intervention.
 The Gibbs free energy of the products is lower than that of the reactants, which implies stable products.
 Therefore, the change in the free energy of the reaction is negative [1-8].

 In chemistry and biology, a spontaneous reaction occurs naturally.
 It favors the formation of products under the given reaction conditions.
-Exergonic reactions are spontaneous.
+An exergonic reaction is spontaneous.

-On the contrary, a spontaneous process is one where the reaction does not occur.
-Examples of spontaneous process includes a ball rolling down a slide and ice melting into water.
+On the contrary, a spontaneous process is one where a reaction does not occur, but the system undergoes a physical change.
+Examples of the spontaneous process include a ball rolling down a slide and ice melting into water.

 Spontaneous Reaction and Gibbs Free Energy

 What Causes a Reaction to be Spontaneous

 The spontaneity of a reaction occurring at constant temperature and pressure can be determined by Gibbs free energy, which is given by [2-6]

 Here, ΔH is the change in enthalpy, ΔS is the change in entropy, and T is the temperature. ΔG is expressed in the unit of kJ mol-1.
 The sign of ΔG depends on the signs of ΔH and ΔS.
 A reaction is spontaneous and favorable if there is a decrease in enthalpy and an increase in entropy of the system.